uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/database/mariadb.md

 ```

 With MariaDb and Mysql the default character set should be set to `utf8mb4` instead of `utf8` as the mysql UTF-8 encoding is only a support of 3-bytes UTF-8 unicode encoding.
-The 3-bytes part is not a full UTF-8 support, this won't support Asian characters and emoticones files.
+The 3-bytes part is not a full UTF-8 support, this won't support Asian characters and émoticônes files.
 [See here for more details](https://dev.mysql.com/doc/refman/5.5/en/charset-unicode.html)

 Also the collation `utf8mb4_unicode_520_ci` is a new best algorithm for ordering UTF-8 values, but you can stay on 'utf8_unicode_ci' [see the mysql documentation for details](https://dev.mysql.com/doc/refman/5.6/en/charset-collation-names.html)